rechnight/RC-Framework/README.md

 ## 📖 Learn More

-Check out the tutorial series on building RCFramework step by step:
+Check out the tutorial series on building RC Framework step by step:

 ➡️ **[From Spaghetti to Symphony — Building a Clean Game Architecture in Unity](https://rabcat.hashnode.dev/from-spaghetti-to-symphony-building-a-clean-game-architecture-in-unity)**
 (Tutorials on making games with the framework coming soon)